codebytes/feature-flags/Slides/Slides.md

 - Have a central location for flags, one place to look at available flags
 - The development team should share flags and configurations at the end of a sprint so that the right configuration is released.
 - NEVER re-purpose a feature flag
+- Deprecate unused features and their flags

+---

+# Knight Capital and Feature Flags

+* In 2012, Knight Capital Group suffered a trading loss of $440 million in 45 minutes due to a software glitch.
+* The glitch was caused by the release of new software code that was not fully tested before being deployed to production.
+* The code included an old feature that had been previously disabled, but was inadvertently reactivated by the new release.

 ---